 This project aims to understand how and why adolescents with HIV continue to acquire other sexually transmitted infections (STIs).
-The study includes HIV-positive youth ages 12-26 years at the Children’s Hospital of Philadelphia’s Adolescent Initiative Clinic and Family Care Center.
-The study follows the youth from the time of initial diagnosis and throughout the duration of their care by reviewing medical records during a 9-year period.
-We seek to understand the prevalence and patterns of gonorrhea, chlamydia and syphilis infection.
-We also examine how different risk and protective behaviors may be associated with the likelihood of STI co-infection among these youth.
+The study includes HIV+ youth ages 12-26 years at Children’s Hospital of Philadelphia’s Adolescent Initiative Clinic and Family Care Center and follows these youth from the time they are diagnosed through the duration of their care by reviewing medical records during a nine-year period.
+We’re seeking to understand the prevalence and patterns of gonorrhea, chlamydia and syphilis infection and examining how different risk and protective behaviors may be associated with the likelihood of STI co-infection among these youth.

 These results will inform the development of treatment and prevention guidelines and interventions within the institution and will be shared at national meetings with the intent of developing broader guidelines for STI identification and treatment among adolescent healthcare providers nationally.